paul-atx/100daysofyara/README.md

 #Day 10 - IcedID

-IcedID is a dangerous form of malware used by cybercriminals to steal sensitive information.
-It is distributed via malicious emails, websites, and downloads.
-It can steal credentials, banking info, and more, and can download additional malicious payloads.
+IcedID is used by cybercriminals to steal sensitive information.
+It is a multi-stage, modular, and polymorphic malware that is often used in targeted attacks.
+It is distributed through malicious emails, compromised websites, and malicious software downloads.
+Once installed, the malware uses a variety of techniques to steal credentials, banking information, and other sensitive data.
+It also has the ability to download additional malicious payloads and execute commands on the infected system.
+This makes it a particularly dangerous threat to businesses as it can spread quickly and steal valuable data.